ElzatElham/LVDAN/README.md

 All training and testing parameters can be found within `Training.py` and `Testing.py`.

-Additionally, the dataset used in the paper is open-sourced and can be accessed here: [LDH-DL-MODEL Dataset](https://github.com/ElzatElham/LDH-DL-MODEL).
+Additionally, the dataset used in the paper is open-sourced and can be accessed here: [CTLV-DAOD](https://github.com/ElzatElham/CTLV-DAOD).

 ---